-We have recreated a travel agency and Gare du Nord at the exhibition.
-A genuine Interrail carriage and an evocative Wagons-Lits sleeping car are central exhibits.
+At the exhibition, we have recreated a travel agency and Gare du Nord in the early evening.
+An Interrail carriage and an evocative Wagons-Lits sleeping car are central exhibits.